xSke/blaseball-site-files/data/glossary.md

 - A possible consequence of Localization Error.

 ## Fifth Base
-- A physical concept that can be adeded to a Team's base path, forcing the Team to run five bases instead of four in order to score.
+- A physical concept that can be added to a Team's base path, forcing the Team to run five bases instead of four in order to score.

 ## Fire Eater
 - A Player that protects their Team from Incinerations.